dutchaug/beginners-workshop/lesson01/README.md

 }
 ```

 The **onCreate** method is one of the _Activity Life Cycle_ methods (more on that in [lesson02](../lesson02)).
-In plain English, when our activity is created (by the Android system) we don't do anything with the saved instance state (we propagate it up to our super class) and set the content view layout to **R.layout.activity_main**.
+In plain English, when our activity is created (by the Android system) we don't do anything with the saved instance state (whatever that is, we simply propagate it up to our super class) and set the content view layout to **R.layout.activity_main**.

-**R.layout.activity_main** refers to an integer in a generated class with name R. Go ahead, open R.java and see what's inside.
+**R.layout.activity_main** refers to an integer in a generated class with name **R**.
+Go ahead, open `R.java` and see what's inside.
 See anything familiar?
-Browse around the **res** folder if this doesn't ring any bells.
+Browse around the **res** folder, which probably will ring some bells.
 In short Android keeps references of all the resources in the **res** directory and saves references to these files as public static final integers in the R.java file.
-Again, this file is generated, so don't change anything in this file directly, change the file (or their contents) in the **res** directory instead.
+Again, this file is generated, so don't change anything in this file directly, change the file name (or their contents) in the **res** directory instead.

 #### Resources
 ![res folder](img/res-folder.png)